 The Dixon Migrant Labor Center is located in unincorporated Solano County approximately seven miles southeast of the City of Dixon.
 According to the Yolo County Housing Authority, which operates the facility, the buildings are owned by the California Department of Housing and Community Development.
 As such, the Center is outside of the jurisdiction of the County, but provides housing opportunities for local seasonal and migrant farmworkers.
 The Center provides 82 affordable seasonal rental housing units and support services (including onsite childcare) during peak growing and harvest season, typically from April through November.
 However, this can be extended based on the center's needs.
-There are also three duplexes and one single-family home that are open for families to stay year-round.
-The Center offers 22 units for rent to farmworkers and their families that come from more than 50 miles away for work, most of whom are from Mexico or Texas and return every season for work.
-The Housing Authority operates the facility using a flat daily rent that includes utilities between April and November annually.
-Families have the option to stay year round in a limited number of units, though the waitlist for these can be a barrier to access.
+There are also three duplexes and one single-family home that are open for families to stay year-round.,, though the waitlist for these can be a barrier to access.

-To address housing needs for farmworkers, the County has included Program D.1 to meet with the Dixon and Yolo County Housing Authorities to seek opportunities to expand the Dixon Migrant Labor Center and to develop information materials and seek funding to promote the construction of farmworker housing, and Program D.2 to pursue funding through the Farmworker Housing Grant Program to incentivize development of farmworker housing, and Program D.1 to work with Solano County jurisdictions to complete a farmworker survey to determine the needs of farmworkers.
+To address housing needs for farmworkers, the County has included Program D.1 to meet with the Dixon and Yolo County Housing Authorities to seek opportunities to expand the Dixon Migrant Labor Center and to develop information materials and seek funding to promote the construction of farmworker housing, Program D.2 to pursue funding through the Farmworker Housing Grant Program to incentivize development of farmworker housing, and Program D.1 to work with Solano County jurisdictions to complete a farmworker survey to determine the needs of farmworkers.
 Additional resources available to farmworkers are included in Table E-40.